The Stephanie Miller Show

 The Stephanie Miller Show is a syndicated progressive talk radio program that discusses politics, current events, and pop culture using a fast-paced, impromptu, comedic style.
 The three-hour show is hosted by Stephanie Miller and is syndicated by Westwood One.
 Voice artist Jim Ward formerly co-hosted the show and is a recurring guest.
-Miller is frequently joined on the air by executive producer Travis Bone and general manager (and former executive producer) Chris Lavoie.
+Miller is frequently joined on the air by executive producer Jody Hamilton and general manager (and former executive producer) Chris Lavoie.
 The show debuted on September 7, 2004 and is broadcast live from Los Angeles, California each weekday morning from 6:00 a.m. – 9:00 a.m.
 Pacific Time, on Pacifica station, KPFK in LA, and radio stations throughout the U.S., as well as online, and via SiriusXM Progress Channel 127.
 The show is also video simulcast live on Free Speech TV.
 Audio of each day's show is also available commercial-free for download from the show's website via the paid subscription Stephcast, which has been available since June 2005.
 The radio show should not be confused with Miller's short-lived 1995 syndicated TV talk show with the same name.

-Via its affiliate network, satellite radio, online listening, video simulcast, and podcast, The Stephanie Miller Show has a weekly audience of approximately 6 million listeners.
+Via its affiliate network, satellite radio, online listening, video simulcast, and podcast, The Stephanie Miller Show has a weekly audience of approximately six million listeners.
 The show's audience has grown from 1 million in fall 2005 on 40 affiliates.

-In 2017 Talkers Magazine ranked Miller the 23rd most important radio talk show host in America.
+In 2017, Talkers Magazine ranked Miller the 23rd most important radio talk show host in America.
 In 2011, Miller won the Talkers Magazine Judy Jarvis Memorial Award for Outstanding Contributions to Talk Radio by a Woman.